-Nothing gets between Anne Marie and her surfboard.
+Nothing gets between Anne Marie (Kate Bosworth) and her board.
 Living in a beach shack with three roommates including her...
 [More]

 Critics Consensus: Despite all the underdog sports movie conventions, the likable cast and lush production values make The Greatest Game Ever Played a solid and uplifting tale.

 Blue-collar Francis Ouimet (Shia LaBeouf) fights class prejudice while mastering golf, a game guarded by the upper crust.
 Employed as...
 [More]

 Critics Consensus: The Express crosses the goal line as an inspirational sports drama, although fans of the genre will recognize many -- if not most -- of its clichés.

 Born into poverty, Ernie Davis (Rob Brown) overcomes many obstacles to get into Syracuse University's football program.
 Under the guidance...
 [More]

 Critics Consensus: It's noticeably subject to the law of diminishing returns, but Rocky III still has enough brawny spectacle to stand in the ring with the franchise's better entries.

 Having become the world heavyweight champion, former working-class boxer Rocky Balboa (Sylvester Stallone) is rich and famous beyond his wildest...
 [More]